-Operating supplies and expenses increased \$16.5 million, or 15.3%, in the first quarter of 2021 as compared to the first quarter of 2020, due primarily to an increase in our costs for diesel fuel used in our vehicles.
+Operating supplies and expenses increased \$62.2 million and \$78.6 million in the second quarter and first six months of 2021, respectively, as compared to the same periods of 2020, due primarily to an increase in costs for diesel fuel used in our vehicles.
 Our diesel fuel costs, excluding fuel taxes, represents the largest component of operating supplies and expenses, and can vary based on both the average price per gallon and consumption.
-Our average cost per gallon of diesel fuel increased 10.5% in the first quarter of 2021 as compared to the first quarter of 2020.
-In addition, our gallons consumed increased 3.8% in the first quarter of 2021 as compared to the first quarter of 2020 due to a 2.7% increase in miles driven.
+Our average cost per gallon of diesel fuel increased 97.5% and 42.3% in the second quarter and first six months of 2021, respectively, as compared to the same periods last year.
+In addition, our gallons consumed increased 25.7% and 14.1% in the second quarter and first six months of 2021, respectively, as compared to the same periods last year due to increases in miles driven.
 We do not use diesel fuel hedging instruments; therefore, our costs are subject to market price fluctuations.
-Our other operating supplies and expenses remained consistent as a percent of revenue between the periods compared.
+Our other operating supplies and expenses remained relatively consistent as a percent of revenue between the periods compared

-Depreciation and amortization costs decreased slightly in the first quarter of 2021 as compared to the first quarter of 2020, due primarily to a decrease in the total number of tractors and trailers during 2020 as we balanced our fleet with volumes.
-These costs decreased to 5.7% of revenue from 6.6% of revenue in the first quarter of 2020 due primarily to the operating leverage created by our revenue growthWe believe deprecation costs will increase in future periods based on our 2021 capital expenditure plan.
+Depreciation and amortization costs decreased slightly in the second quarter and first six months of 2021 as compared to the same periods in 2020.
+These decreases reflect our planned reduction in capital expenditures for revenue equipment in 2020 as we balanced our fleet with volumes, as well as delays in receipt of certain revenue equipment included in our 2021 capital expenditure plan.
+We believe depreciation costs will increase in future periods as we continue to execute our 2021 capital expenditure plan.
 While our investments in real estate, equipment, and technology can increase our costs in the short-term, we believe these investments are necessary to support our continued long-term growth and strategic initiatives.

-Purchased transportation expense increased \$13.9 million, or 66.9%, in the first quarter of 2021 as compared to the first quarter of 2020.
-The increase in purchased transportation expense is due to our greater use of third-party transportation providers in our domestic linehaul network to supplement our workforce as demand for our services increased.
+Purchased transportation expense increased \$24.9 million and \$38.9 million in the second quarter and first six months of 2021, respectively, as compared to the same periods of 2020.
+The increase in purchased transportation expense was due to an increase in our use of third-party transportation providers to supplement our workforce as demand for our services increased.
 We expect to continue to purchase supplemental transportation until the capacity of our team can fully support our anticipated growth.

-Our effective tax rate for the first quarter of 2021 was 26.0% as compared to 26.3% in the first quarter of 2020.
+Our effective tax rate for both the second quarter and first six months of 2021 was 26.0%, as compared to 25.7% and 26.0%, respectively, for the same periods in 2020.
 Our effective tax rate generally exceeds the federal statutory rate due to the impact of state taxes and, to a lesser extent, certain other non-deductible items.